aldebaro/ufpa-face-detection/README.md

 [11] More info about boosting: http://cbio.mskcc.org/~aarvey/boosting_papers.html

+http://rednoah.users.sourceforge.net/facedet/Face%20Detection%20Report.pdf - it is not the original reference, but discusses the normalization using the variance.

 <b>References about face detector using OpenCV:</b>

 - How to build OpenCV on Windows: http://www.anlak.com/2013/02/build-debug-opencv-vs2010.html